4DGB/4dgb-readthedocs/docs/scripts/musX.rst

 Generating a ``.hic`` file from  a ``.summary.txt.gz``
 ------------------------------------------------------

-Shown below is an example call to the summary to hic command, generating a hic file for the *cas*, activate chromosome X haplotype.
+Shown below is an example call to the ``summary.to.chrom.hic`` command, generating a hic file for the *cas*, activate chromosome X haplotype.
+This script (and data) is stored on the associated, `hic-converter <https://github.com/4DGB/hic-converter>`_ git-repository.

 .. code-block::